Sh1r0Yaksha/SmolTAS/README.md

 # SmolTAS
 A mod for Smol Ame game which can help make tool assisted speedruns (TAS) for the game, it is still in development.
 Requires SALT to work

-## New in v1.1.3
+## New in v1.1.4
 * Now you can see which mods(from this modpack) are enabled and disabled on the screen
-* The coordinates of the player is also visible and can be disabled/enabled by pressing the tilde '~' key
+* The coordinates and Velocity of the player are also visible and can be disabled/enabled by pressing the tilde '~' key
 * If slow-mo mod is on, timescale value can be seen on the bottom left od the screen

 # Mods